waynodiablo/Oystercard/yelpv1.md

 belongs_to :restaurant
 ```

 But what if the 'parent' restaurant gets deleted?
-This would lead to reviews without a restaurant associated with them.
+This would lead to reviews existing without a restaurant associated with them.
 Awful.
 So we need to tie the 'destroy' commands of both of these together – if a restaurant is deleted, all its child reviews go as well.

 `app/models/restaurant.rb`: